This audio was created using Microsoft Azure Speech Services

 2020 will be mostly remembered as a bad year in business – unless you were in the home gym, pajama pants, or the digital acceleration business.
 There was a global fire drill to support the new “work from home” culture with massive buildouts of IT and broadband capacity.
-Had I predicted this buildout to support applications like Teams and Zoom in my ‘2020 Predictions’ blog, I would have been labeled a master prognosticator.
+Had I predicted this buildout to support applications like Teams and Zoom in my ‘2020 Predictions’ blog, I would have been labeled an expert prognosticator.
 I will try to do better this year though, as I dust off my usually reliable crystal ball.

-There is no question that data centers and networks are the enabler of today’s digital transformation, but some questions remain: Are more of the current types of data centers enough to support the growth?
+There is no question that data centers and networks are the facilitators of today’s digital transformation, but some questions remain: Are more of the current types of data centers enough to support the growth?
 What innovations are needed in our networks to keep up with this accelerated digital transformation?
 Can we make the data center of the future more efficient, adaptive, and sustainable at the same time?

 Here are a few of the emerging trends that I see playing out in 2021, as a result of the rise of digital acceleration and automation.

 Heavy adoption of edge computing, Wi-Fi 6, and 5G in Industry 4.0 manufacturing